Work Zone Mobility and Safety Program

 North Carolina Department of Transportation

 The North Carolina DOT (NCDOT) has developed a Work Zone Traffic Control (WZTC) Qualification and Training Program.
 This program was developed through a committee that included people potentially affected by the program and industry members.
 The WZTC Qualification and Training Web site includes links to committee meeting minutes, approved training resources, reports and presentations related to training, and training links.
-Included in the list of reports and presentations is a document that specifies work zone training requirements for various positions.
+The reports section includes a document that specifies work zone training requirements for various positions.
 These requirements apply to anyone working inside the Right of Way of the NCDOT Highway System, including, but not limited to, NCDOT forces, contractors, and encroachers.
-While this training program only applies to work zone traffic control qualifications and does not cover all aspects of training required by the Rule, it is an example of how an agency can begin to develop a work zone training program that covers various job positions.
+While this training program only applies to WZTC qualifications and does not cover all aspects of training required by the Rule, it is an example of how an agency can begin to develop a work zone training program that covers various job positions.

 Virginia Department of Transportation